-The Connecticut Interscholastic Athletic Conference Golf Championship will consist of four tournaments of eighteen (18) holes for boys and one 18-hole tournament for girls.
+The Connecticut Interscholastic Athletic Conference Golf Championships will consist of four tournaments of eighteen (18) holes for boys and one 18-hole tournament for girls.
 The team with the lowest total score will be awarded the championship in each division.
 The second lowest score in each division will be considered the runner-up.
-In the event of a tie for first place, a 3-hole playoff will be held to determine the championship team.
+In the event of a tie for first place, a three-hole playoff will be held to determine the championship team.

-To qualify: Division I -- Schools with 686 and over
+Division I Schools with 674 and over

-Division II -- Schools with 473 - 685 Division III -- Schools with 324 - 472 Division IV -- Schools with up to 323
+Division II Schools with $465 - 673$

+Division III Schools with $309 - 464$

+Division IV Schools with up to 308

-(Based on grades 9-12 boy enrollment as of 2010-11)
+(Based on the October 1, 2013 boy enrollment - grades 9-12)

-Girls Division -- Schools listed
+Girls Division One division Schools listed

-- 1. A TEAM MUST PLAY A MINIMUM SCHEDULE OF TEN (10) VARSITY PLAYING DATES AGAINST CIAC SCHOOLS. - 2.
-A team consists of five (5) players, each of which is considered an individual honors entrant.
-If a team wishes, they may bring only four.
-Champions in each division shall be determined by the best four of five scores. - 3.a.
-A boys team must be one of a maximum of 20 ranked teams whose rankings will be determined as follows: Teams meeting qualification 1 and 2 above will be ranked on the basis of their average difference of strokes from the average rating of courses played from APRIL 4, 2012 THROUGH MAY 30, 2012.
+1. A TEAM MUST PLAY A MINIMUM SCHEDULE OF TEN (10) VARSITY PLAYING DATES AGAINST CIAC MEMBER SCHOOLS.

+- 2. A team consists of five (5) players, each of which is considered an individual honors entrant.
+If a team wishes, they may bring only four (4).
+Champions in each division shall be determined by the best four of five scores. - 3. a.
+A boys team must be one of a maximum of 20 ranked teams whose rankings will be determined as follows: Teams meeting qualification 1 and 2 above will be ranked on the basis of their average difference of strokes from the average rating of courses played from APRIL 9, 2014 THROUGH JUNE 4, 2014.
 Only scores attained during the regular season may be used for tournament qualification.
-League tournament scores cannot be used for tournament qualification unless the league tournament is one of the school's sixteen (16) allowed matches and it is listed on the school's original schedule per CIAC By-laws.
-However, in golf, league tournament scores may be used to make up matches that were on the school's original schedule, but were postponed due to weather and/or course conditions and could not be rescheduled prior to the league tournament.
-The team with the lowest average difference from its average rating will be ranked #1; the team with the next lowest average difference #2, etc. Teams tying for the twentieth place will qualify. - b.
-A girls team must be one of a maximum of fifteen (15) ranked teams whose rankings will be determined as follows: Teams meeting qualification 1 and 2 above will be ranked on the basis of their average difference of strokes from the average rating of courses played from APRIL 4, 2012 through MAY 30, 2012.
+League tournament scores cannot be used for tournament qualification unless the league tournament is one of the school's sixteen (16) allowed matches and it is listed on the school's original schedule per CIAC bylaws.
+The team with the lowest average difference from its average rating will be ranked #1; the team with the next lowest average difference #2, etc. Teams tying for the twentieth place will qualify.

+b.
+A girls team must be one of a maximum of fifteen (15) ranked teams whose rankings will be determined as follows: Teams meeting qualification 1 and 2 above will be ranked on the basis of their average difference of strokes from the average rating of courses played from APRIL 9, 2013 THROUGH JUNE 4, 2014.
 Only scores attained during the regular season may be used for tournament qualification.
 League tournament scores cannot be used for tournament qualification unless the league tournament is one of the school's sixteen (16) allowed matches and it is listed on the school's original schedule per CIAC By-laws.
-However, in golf, league tournaments may be used to make up matches that were on the school's original schedule but were postponed due to weather and/or course conditions and could not be rescheduled prior to the league tournament.
 The team with the lowest average difference from its average rating will be ranked #1; the team with the next lowest average difference #2, etc. Teams tying for 15th place will qualify.